Just when you’re ready for a long winter’s nap, it’s time to tend your fruit trees.

 Some tips from Renquist:

-- Apply Superior or horticultural during the dormant season to allow for greater coverage and a higher likelihood of getting to a majority of insects.
+- Apply Superior or horticultural oil during the dormant season to allow for greater coverage and a higher likelihood of getting to a majority of insects.

 - Spray when temperatures are above freezing but before buds break.